 A much more expansive network than what’s on offer with satellite broadband delivery, fixed wireless plans are often such good value that they are exactly the same as their regular NBN fibre counterparts.
 Fixed wireless operates on the NBN’s different speed tiers, and you can expect prices to increase as you jump into a faster plan.

 For the first step into what can be considered ‘Superfast’ NBN, these 25/5 plans cost on average $10 a month or so more than their 12/1 equivalents.
 This brings us to 100GB for about $60 a month.
-As usual, keep an eye out for providers like Exetel, internode, Activ8me and Southern Phone.
-As usual Activ8me offers some good data for a nice price.
+As usual, keep an eye out for providers like Internode, Southern Phone and AusBBS.
+Infinity Broadband also comes into the fray.
+Overall these providers tend to be most competitive.

 A significant step up in terms of speeds also brings a significant step up in price.
 Expect prices to increase another $25-$30-odd.
 The main kicker is that you’ll now most likely be on unlimited data.
-Keep an eye out for providers such as AusBBS – that has both a 200GB and unlimited plan – Tangerine Telecom and Boom Broadband.
-Be prepared to budget around $100 a month as a whole though.
+Keep an eye out for providers like AusBBS – that has both a 200GB and unlimited plan – as well as Tangerine Telecom and MyRepublic.
+Exetel also makes an appearance, but it’s hard to look past MyRepublic, which offers unlimited data starting at around $60 a month.
+Be prepared to budget around $90-$100 a month as a whole though.

 Wireless NBN is a great premise, but those in metro areas likely won’t find much use out of it because: